Velykinė žvakė "Šaltibaščiai"

 2. Candles – a warm accent for the evening table

 During the day, the festive table looks great in natural light.
-But when the sun sets, and the family is still sitting at the table sharing cakes and memories – candles become indispensable.
+But when the sun goes down and the family is still sitting at the table sharing cakes and memories – candles become indispensable.

 This year, instead of simple white candles, try something more creative.
 For example, the Easter beeswax candle "Margutis" combines two things in one – it's both a decoration and a candle.
-The plaster container is egg-shaped, and inside is a natural beeswax candle.
-It not only looks festive but also smells of a subtle honey aroma, and burns for about 9 hours – enough for the whole evening and still some left over.
+The plaster container is shaped like an Easter egg, and inside is a natural beeswax candle.
+It not only looks festive but also smells with a subtle honey aroma, and burns for about 9 hours – enough for the whole evening and still some left over.

-3. Easter eggs not just on a plate – a central table composition
+3. Easter eggs not just on a plate – the central table composition

-Easter eggs usually rest on a separate plate, waiting to be "cracked."
+Easter eggs usually lie on a separate plate, waiting to be "cracked".
 But you can do it differently.
-Take a nice bowl, a glass container, or even a simple basket, fill it with hay or Easter grass, and arrange the Easter eggs in it.
-Add a couple of twigs, a small flower – and you have a central table decoration that looks like something you'd see in an interior design magazine.
+Take a nicer bowl, glass container, or even a simple basket, add hay or grass, and arrange the Easter eggs in it.
+Add a couple of twigs, a small flower – and you have a central table decoration that looks like it's from an interior design magazine.

 4. Napkins as a decorative element

-An underrated but very simple trick.
-Choose fabric or high-quality paper napkins in a nicer shade – pastel colors (light green, yellowish, pink) are perfect for spring.
-Fold them in an unusual way – this year's most popular option: tie a rolled napkin with string so that it resembles bunny ears.
-An Easter egg in the middle.
-It will look playful, and you can make it in a few minutes.
+An underrated, but very simple trick.
+Choose fabric or high-quality paper napkins in more interesting shades – pastel colors (light green, yellowish, pink) are perfect for spring.
+Fold them in an unusual way – this year's most popular option: tie a twisted napkin with twine so that it resembles bunny ears.
+In the middle – an Easter egg.
+It will look playful, and can be made in a few minutes.

-5. Handmade accents – something you won't find in a mass-market store
+5. Handmade accents – something you won't find in supermarkets

 One of this year's strongest trends is authenticity.
-People want to see something with a story on the table, not a plastic chick made in China.
-Handmade decorations – be it a ceramic plate, a wooden Easter egg stand, or a hand-painted candle in a jar – add a warmth to the table that is immediately felt.
+People want to see something with a story on their table, not a plastic chick made in China.
+Handmade decorations – whether it's a ceramic plate, a wooden Easter egg stand, or a hand-painted candle in a jar – give the table a warmth that is immediately felt.

-At "Matėja," you'll find an Easter decorations collection and an Easter candles collection, where each item is handmade in Lithuania.
-If you're looking for one accent that will change the whole mood of the table – start with it.
+In "Matėja" e-shop, you will find a collection of Easter decorations and a collection of Easter candles, where each product is handmade in Lithuania.
+If you are looking for one accent that will change the whole mood of the table – start with it.

 An Easter table doesn't have to be complicated.
-Sometimes, one beautiful candle, a few branches, and carefully arranged Easter eggs are enough to make a home breathe spring.
+Sometimes, one beautiful candle, a few branches, and carefully arranged Easter eggs are enough to make your home breathe with spring.
 The most important thing is that it feels good to sit at that table.